5 Tips to Find the Perfect Running Shoe

 We’re all guilty of finding one shoe brand we love and having an undying devotion to that shoe.
 However, this can sometimes get us in trouble.
 Just because you have found one shoe from a particular brand that works for you doesn’t necessarily mean you should exclusively buy from that brand.
 Conversely, just because you’ve had a bad experience with a brand in the past, doesn’t mean they don’t make a shoe that will work wonders.
 It’s important to keep an open mind and invest in what feels best on your feet!

 Even after doing all the right research and trying what feels like hundreds of shoes, your feet can still need extra support.
 If you aren’t satisfied with your running experience after buying what you thought was the “perfect” shoe, orthotics could be a great next step.
-Orthotics are custom made shoe inserts that provide extra support where you need it most.
-They are an excellent option for conservative treatment of arch and heel pain that come from the flattening of the arch.
+Orthotics are custom-made shoe inserts that provide extra support where you need it most.
+They are an excellent option for conservative treatment of arch and heel pain that comes from the flattening of the arch.